navijo/FlOYBD/docs/GSOC17.md

 FlOYBD : https://github.com/LiquidGalaxyLAB/FlOYBD/commits/master?author=navijo

-Additionally, some minor changes has been made to the previous year (GSoC16) Liquid Galaxy Controller in order to adapt it to new Android versions as well as Chromebook OS.
+Additionally, some minor changes has been made to the previous year (GSoC16) Liquid Galaxy Controller in order to adapt it to new Android versions such as Chromebook OS.

 Liquid Galaxy Controller : https://github.com/LiquidGalaxyLAB/Liquid-Galaxy-POIs-Controller/commits/master?author=navijo